-• At UMAA, only de minimis amounts of vegetative replacement was required during the 2021-2022 fiscal year.
+• At UMAA, only de minimis amounts of vegetative replacement was required during the 2022-2023 fiscal year.
 Replacement costs were not tracked due to the limited nature.

-• To replace vegetation damaged from deicing agents and vehicle tire damage during the reporting period, UMD used approximately 300 pounds of grass seed and approximately 500 pounds of recycled paper mulch across the campus.
+• To replace vegetation damaged from deicing agents and vehicle tire damage during the reporting period, UMD used approximately 300 pounds of grass seed across the campus.

-• Limited vegetation replacement was needed at UMF during the reporting period involving approximately 150 pounds of grass seed to address approximately 3,000 square feet of damaged turf.
+Limited vegetation replacement was needed at UMF during the reporting period involving approximately 100-150 pounds of grass seed to address approximately 3,000 square feet of damaged turf.